Quantum Programming Without the Quantum Physics: Formal Semantics

 \begin{lemma} $\sem{\seq{x} \vdash \overline{C}}$ is unitary. \begin{proof} Induction with the inductive hypothesis strengthened with: if $\seq{x}$ has length $n+m$, the last $m$ of which equals $\AV(\overline{C})$, then $\bracket{\xi \eta}{U}{\xi' \eta'} = 0$ for any $\xi,\xi' \in 2^n$ and $\eta,\eta' \in 2^m$ with $\xi \neq \xi'$.
 With this strengthening, it is easily seen that the interpretation of {\rm\lstinline{if}} is retracted by its Hermitian conjugate.
 Since the interpretation is a square matrix, it must be unitary.
 The other cases are straightforward. \end{proof} \end{lemma}

 Now, let us connect this two-layer probability semantics to the more established density matrix representation (for which see \cite{NielsenChuang2011QuantumComputationQuantum}).
-A two-layer state is just an ensemble, so there is a unique density matrix that reproduces its measurement statistics: $[(p_j, \sum_k q_{j,k}\ket{k})]_j$ is simulated by the density matrix $\sum_j p_j \sum_k\sum_{k'} q_{j,k} q_{j,k'} \ketbra{k}{k'}$.\footnote{The $q_{j,k'}$ needs to be conjugated if this is to be generalized to complex amplitudes.} The only difference is that the two-layer state remembers which ensemble it arose from, whereas the density matrix conflates observationally indistinguishable ensembles, similar to the relationship between $\beta\eta\delta$ equality and observational equivalence in PCF.
+A two-layer state is just an ensemble, so there is a unique density matrix reproducing its measurement statistics: $\sum_j p_j \sum_k\sum_{k'} q_{j,k} q_{j,k'} \ketbra{k}{k'}$.\footnote{The $q_{j,k'}$ needs to be conjugated when generalizing to complex amplitudes.
+The trick of swapping indices like $q_{j,k'} \mapsto q_{k',j}$ to express conjugation common in superficially similar sums does not work, since the $q$'s are not entries of a unitary matrix but a coefficient indexed by indices with different ranges.} The only difference is that the two-layer state remembers which ensemble it arose from, whereas the density matrix conflates observationally indistinguishable ensembles, similar to the relationship between $\beta\eta\delta$ equality and observational equivalence in PCF.

 By \cref{thm:unitarity}, the two-layer probability semantics for computational statements are of the form $[(p_j, \sum_k q_{j,k}\ket{k})]_j \mapsto [(p_j, \sum_k q_{j,k}U\ket{k})]_j$ for a unitary $U$, which is simulated by the completely positive map $\rho \mapsto U \rho U^\dagger$ in the density matrix representation.
 Allocation by \lstinline{new} can be understood along similar lines using the isometry $I_{2^n}^{2^{n+k}}$ in place of $U$.
 One can check that the formula for measurement from \cref{sec:measurements} is simulated by projective measurements, which map $\rho \mapsto \sum_{r \in 2^n} P_r \rho P_r^\dagger$ where $P_r$ is a projector that projects to the subspace where the measured $n$ bits have value $r$.
 Thus, we get: